 Uni Pasta (ウニパスタ)

-Uni Pasta (ウニパスタ) is a Japanese-style pasta made with spaghetti enrobed in a creamy sea urchin sauce.
-In Japan, it's one of those fancy dishes you expect to find on the menu at expensive restaurants, but it's actually not that difficult to prepare.
+Uni Pasta (ウニパスタ) is a Japanese-style pasta dish made with spaghetti enrobed in a creamy uni sauce.
+In Japan, it's a luxurious pasta that you'd expect to find on the menu at expensive restaurants, but it's not that difficult to prepare.

-In this Uni Pasta recipe, I'm going to show you the fundamental techniques you need to know to prepare this, and these methods can be adapted to make other similar pasta dishes.
+In this Uni Pasta recipe, I'm going to show you the fundamental techniques you need to know to prepare this sea urchin cream sauce and the same technique can be adapted to make other similar Japanese pasta recipes like Creamy Mentaiko Spaghetti and Nori Cream Pasta.

 - Mashing the uni rather than pureeing retains some of its texture.

-- Finishing the pasta like risotto by stirring it with oil and water releases starch from the noodles, allowing the two liquids to form a creamy emulsion.
+- Finishing the spaghetti in a pan like risotto by stirring it with oil and water releases starch from the noodles, allowing the two liquids to form a creamy emulsion.
 This creates the base for the uni cream sauce.

 What is Uni?

 Uni (うに, ウニ, or 海胆) is the Japanese word for sea urchin.
-It's also the name of the edible orange or yellow roe or "coral" inside of the sea urchin's shell.
-Although it's traditionally been eaten by cultures worldwide, Japan is by far the largest consumer of uni.
+It's also the name of the edible orange or yellow roe or "coral" inside the sea urchin's shell.
+Although historically, it's been eaten by cultures worldwide, Japan is by far the largest consumer of this spiny echinoderm.

 Climate change has contributed to a boom in sea urchin populations around the world, and they've decimated kelp forests in those areas.
+Urchins eat the base of kelp plants, detaching them from the sea floor.
+Sea otters and other predators used to keep the population in check, but their numbers have been decimated by hunting.
 Since marine forests can sequester up to 20 times the amount of carbon per acre than their land-based equivalent, this is bad.
 That's why this is one delicacy from the sea you don't have to feel too guilty about eating.

-- Uni - Uni pasta gets its flavor and color from sea urchin roe.
-It's usually sold on small wooden pallets at Japanese grocery stores, but you may also find it packed in tubs of saltwater, or you may find them still in their spiny shells.
+- Uni -This Japanese seafood pasta gets its flavor and color from uni or sea urchin roe.
+It's usually sold on small wooden pallets at Japanese grocery stores, but you may also find it packed in tubs of salt water, or you may find them still in their spiny shells.
 Shucked uni is often treated with alum to help it retain its shape, but this can make it taste bitter.
 That's why I recommend looking for untreated uni or shuck them yourself.
+I used Chilean uni for the sauce and uni from Hokkaido for the topping.
+If you're in the US, Santa Barbara uni will work fine.
+If you end up with more than you need or this dish, try my Sea Urchin Ceviche; it's a cool refreshing way to enjoy uni.

-- Cream - Uni can be quite rich on its own, so I recommend using a cream with a relatively low butterfat content.
-Light cream (~20% fat) or half and half (12% fat) are two good options.
+- Cream - Uni is quite rich on its own, and heavy cream can be cloying, so I recommend using a cream with a relatively low butterfat content.
+Light cream (~20% fat) or half and half (12% fat) are good options.
+If you can't find light cream, you can add a splash of milk to heavy cream to lighten it up.

-- Extra-virgin olive oil - Be sure to use a mild olive oil that's buttery and round in flavor.
+- Olive oil - I recommend using extra-virgin olive oil.
+A mild one made from ripe olives with a round buttery flavor works best.
 You want to avoid spicy or green-tasting olive oils, which can make the uni taste bitter.

-- Garlic - Since there are no herbs or spices in this sea urchin pasta, garlic joins the uni as the predominant flavor in the sauce.
+- Garlic - Since there are no herbs or spices in this sea urchin dish, garlic joins the uni as the predominant flavor in the sauce.

-- Anchovy - Anchovies get a bad rap for being fishy and salty, but used in small quantities, they act as a seasoning while boosting umami.
-When buying anchovies, I generally prefer those packed in jars with oil rather than cans.
-I also try and look for anchovies that are more pink or beige in color rather than gray or dark brown.
+- Anchovy - Anchovies get a bad rap for being fishy and salty, but they act as a seasoning while boosting umami when used in small quantities.
+I prefer anchovies packed in jars with oil rather than cans.
+I also try to look for anchovies that are more pink or beige in color rather than gray or dark brown.

 - Sake - Sake is an alcoholic beverage made by fermenting rice.
 The fermentation process breaks down protein in the rice into its constituent amino acids, and these amino acids are what create the taste of umami.
-If you want to learn more about this, check out this post and my series of videos about sake.
+If you want to learn more about this, check out my article on the best sake for cooking and my series of videos about sake.

-- Pasta - In Japan, uni pasta is usually made with spaghetti, but there's no reason why you couldn't use another long pasta like linguine or bucatini.
-I generally prefer thicker spaghetti (1.9mm or thicker) or spaghettoni for dishes with a rich sauce like this.
+- Pasta - In Japan, Spaghetti Napolitan was one of the first pasta dishes introduced to the country and these lanky noodles are also used to make uni pasta.
+That being said, there's no reason why you couldn't use another long noodle like linguine or bucatini.
+I prefer thicker spaghetti (1.9mm or thicker) or spaghetti for dishes with a rich, creamy sauce like this one.

 - Shiso - Green shiso is a Japanese varietal of perilla that's part of the mint family.
 It has broad saw-toothed leaves and a bright fragrance that's hard to compare to other herbs.
 If you can't find shiso near you, you can replace it with other herbs such as tarragon, parsley, chives, or scallions.